scottburch/river-js/README.md

 __User View Module__

-    // NOTE: you can also use 'this' inside of the define Module callback if you prefer defineModule({name:'userView', category:'system', description:'Sends name to server'}, function(that) {
+    // NOTE: you can also use 'this' inside of the defineModule callback if you prefer defineModule({name:'userView', category:'system', description:'Sends name to server'}, function(that) {
         that.updateName = function(newName) {
             that.fireEvent('nameUpdated', {name: newName});